muadib24/ansible-otc/DNS.md

 (and all sub-domain) are uniq bound to one tenant.
 If someone else has configured the domain, you need the service desk to clarify.

-Private zones are only reachable in the selected VPC and with the resolver host **100.125.4.25**
+**Private zones** are only reachable in the selected VPC and with the resolver host **100.125.4.25**

-Reverse DNS (PTR records) are only provided for public ip (EIP).
-The ip address must assigned to your tenant to set the PTR record
+**Reverse DNS** (PTR records) are only provided for public ip (EIP).
+The ip address must assigned to your tenant to set the PTR record.

-Related playbooks are **zone_create.yml**, **zonerecord_create.yml** and **ptrrecord_create.yml**
+Related playbooks are *zone_create.yml*, *zonerecord_create.yml* and *ptrrecord_create.yml*

-Lets start e virtual machine with a fix private address and a allocated EIP:
+Lets start a virtual machine with a fixed private ip address and a allocated EIP:

 ```
 ansible-playbook -i hosts tenant_create.yml -e "ecs_name=ansible-testi101"
 ```

-In this play we allocate all resources to boostrap our ECS instance, set the floating ip address and the reverse DND
+In this play we allocate all resources to bootstrap our ECS instance, set the floating ip address and the reverse DND

 ```